Ada-Developers-Academy/daily-curriculum/week07/friday/recursion.md

 Fib(n) = Fib(n-1) + Fib(n-2)
 ```

-Based on the above rules, here's a table of the first few Fibonacci
+Based on the above rules, here's a table with the first few Fibonacci
 numbers:

 | n     | Fib(n)| Calculation |